(American, b. 1962)

 About the Ads top

-Without ads this website would still be just a collection of my personal photos.
+Without ads this website would just be a collection of my work.

-The ads allowed me to quit my real job in 2004 and work on this site for you full time, adding tons of the technical info you've requested.
-Contributions help, but don't provide anywhere near enough on their own to allow me to do what I've volunteered to do today.
+The ads allowed me to quit my last real job in 2004 and work on this site for you full time, adding tons of the technical info you've requested.
+Contributions help, but don't provide anywhere near enough on their own to allow me to do what I do today.

-Ads are only on the techie pages on which I work about 10 - 14 hours every day for you.
+Ads are only on the techie pages which I've created at your request.
 There aren't any ads on the gallery pages with my photos.

-All the other ads are all placed automatically by third party ad wholesalers.
+Any other ads are placed automatically by third party ad wholesalers.
 I can't vouch for them since I don't see or approve them before the third party sends them straight to your browser.
 These same ads appear on other websites who use the same wholesalers like Google's AdWords.
 If a deal on a new digital camera is better than everywhere else then it's a scam.
-If they don't take credit cards, it's a scam.
 I simply rent out the space to advertising wholesalers, NOT camera companies.
 I certainly don't have the time to be out selling ads.
 Since I have no idea what goes up there I certainly have no fear being honest with my opinions on cameras, either, which of course supports the whole idea of my site: no commercial bias.

 If you see any bothersome, bogus or bad ads please contact me with the exact URL of the offending ad and from what part of the page it came (top, side or bottom) and I'll do what I can to tell whichever wholesaler to dump it.